muni127/Twitter-Scraper/README.md

 # Installing

-Install Node.js on your computer then clone this project to a folder on your file system.
+[Download](https://nodejs.org/en/download/) and install Node.js on your computer then clone this project to a folder on your file system.

 # Usage